 Over the years I have been lucky enough to perform in hundreds of hotels, restaurants, lounges, nightclubs, concert halls, theaters, and even an occasional parking lot.
 And let's not forget two times in our Nations Capital for two different Presidents.

 I also got to sing in a major motion picture, and made an appearance on "Entertainment Tonight" a few short years ago.
-The movie and TV show were made possible through the efforts of Mary Ann Cricchio in Baltimore.
+The movie, and the hundreds of TV and radio shows that i have been a part of, have made for some very fond memories.

 As you can imagine, there are a thousand stories, but this page is dedicated to some of the wonderful people that have owned and managed some of the places I have performed in.